NashFP/computer-chess/jorendorff+cpp/README.md

-This directory contains a C++ port of [Microchess](https://chessprogramming.wikispaces.com/MicroChess), a simple chess-playing program originally written for the [KIM-1](http://www.6502.org/trainers/buildkim/kim.htm), the first computer developed by Commodore.
+This directory contains a C++ port of [Microchess](https://chessprogramming.wikispaces.com/MicroChess), a simple chess-playing program by Peter Jennings, originally written for the [KIM-1](http://www.6502.org/trainers/buildkim/kim.htm), the first computer developed by Commodore.
 The program is therefore in 6502 assembler.